2022 Game Jam!

 Analog game - Game must involve only non-digital components.
 Typical examples can include board games, card games, or role-playing games.
 Game must be in a playable form at the end of the event.
 This category is useful for either short or long events and also works for locations with limited technology.

-Basic digital game - These tools result in generally simple platform-style games and require a narrative be included.
-Games must be designed using simple tools or remixed from an existing game in the community (e.g., Scratch, Gamestar Mechanic, Pixel Press’ Floors and Bloxels, Roblox, GameSalad).
-Minecraft can be used if there is a clear designed game experience within a Minecraft World and there is a clear goal for a player to achieve within the Minecraft world with clear constraints.
-Teachers can also use interactive fiction tools to create a text adventure using a Water theme.
-(Twine, InkleWriter, Episodes).
+Basic digital game - Games can be remixed from an existing game in the community or use digital game platforms (e.g., Scratch, Gamestar Mechanic, Pixel Press’ Floors and Bloxels, Roblox, GameSalad).
+Minecraft can be used if there is a clearly designed game experience within a Minecraft World and there is a clear goal for a player to achieve within the Minecraft world with clear constraints.
+Teachers can also use interactive fiction tools to create a text adventure using an aquatic theme.
+(Twine, InkleWriter, Episodes)

 Iowa's Waters - http://iowaee.org/wild-resources/iowas-waters/